crcdng/smart_contract_101_ligo/README.md

 ![](images/vscode_ligo_commands.jpg)

 Select `LIGO: Compile the current LIGO contract`.
-In the Output section of Visual Stiudio Code, you should see:
+In the Output section of Visual Studio Code, you should see:

 ```
 { parameter (or (or (int %divide) (int %multiply)) (unit %reset)) ;